trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/apps.md

 Currently the only repository enabled is https://github.com/trisulnsm/apps

-## Offline App Upload
+## Offline App Import
 By default, Trisul fetches and displays apps from the online repository in the Apps Dashboard.
 When you try to access the apps offline github would be unreachable from the webtrisul server.

- Alternatively, you can download apps from the repository as a TAR file and later upload them offline.
+ Alternatively, you can download apps from the repository as a TAR file and later import them offline.

-To access the Trisul Apps Dashboard while offline and upload apps, Login as admin user
+To access the Trisul Apps Dashboard while offline and import apps, Login as admin user

 :::info navigation